-The ILC Reference Design Report calls for a 150 GeV electron beam to be transported through a 150 m helical undulator emitting 10 MeV synchrotron photons which will be used to produce electron-position pairs.
-The helical undulator will have a periodicity of 1.15 cm, with each module containing 155 periods giving a module length of 1.79 m.
+The ILC positron source [6] is based on the generation of 10 MeV photons by passing a 150 GeV electron beam transported through a 150 m helical undulator.
+The helical undulator will have a periodicity of 1.15 cm, with each module containing 155 periods, giving a module length of 1.79 m.

-A numerically calculated field map of a single period of the undulator system (figure 4) was used as an input map for the code.
+A numerically calculated field map of a single period of the undulator system (Fig. 4) was used as an input map for the code.
 Following the procedure outlined in reference [3], the generalised gradients were calculated and used to generate an analytical description of the vector potential.
 Finally the phase space vector $(x, p_x, y, p_y, s, \delta)$ was integrated over the length of the undulator system.
-The normal and skew on-axis generalised gradients C_1^0 are shown in figure 5, corresponding to the on-axis field components B_y (normal) and B_x (skew) and figure 6 shows the result of numerically tracking the phase space vector across a single period of the undulator.
-The phase space coordinates were integrated over one period using 10,000 integration steps, although the electric field was only calculated every 10th step.
+The normal and skew on-axis generalised gradients $C{1,s}^{[0]}$ and $C{1,c}^{[0]}$, corresponding to the on-axis field components B_y (normal) and B_x (skew), are shown in Fig. 5.
+Fig. 6 shows the result of tracking numerically the phase space vector through a single period of the undulator.
+The dynamical variables were integrated over one period using 10,000 integration steps, although the electric field was only calculated every 10th step.
 The speed of this operation could be improved by analytically integrating a transfer matrix over every 10 steps and writing the result to a file.
-Once this is done the numerical integration can be achieved using only 1000 steps with no loss of accuracy for any initial phase space coordinates.
+Once this is done, the numerical integration can be achieved using only 1000 steps, with no loss of accuracy, for any initial phase space coordinates.